MRVN-Radiant/MRVN-VMT/README.md

    - Physically Based Rendering in `.shader`
  * Image & `.shader` -> batch of `.vmt`s
  * Model textures
-   waiting on MRVN `.mdl` support, which is waiting on mdlshit static props & source code release
+   Waiting on MRVN `.mdl` support
+   You can still use other model formats (e.g. `.obj`), but shader paths get funky